malorieiovino/threat-by-association/README.md

 CDA reveals how language does more than describe — it sorts humans into hierarchies of worth.
 Palestinians are framed as perpetual victims, Latinos as criminal problems, and Ukrainians as legitimate victims and actors.
 These patterns reflect **racial proximity, religion, and geopolitical alignment**, proving that journalistic “objectivity” often reproduces systems of inequality.

 ---

-This project demonstrates how computational and critical approaches can be combined to expose systematic inequalities in media discourse.
+## Conclusion

-By analyzing over 1,700 articles (2021–2025), the study shows how displaced populations are discursively sorted into hierarchies of deservingness based on race, religion, and geopolitical alignment.
+*Threat by Association* is a project that demonstrates the value of combining computational linguistics with sociolinguistic and critical discourse approaches.
+While the current findings highlight systematic disparities in how displaced populations are represented, this is also a project that would benefit from further refinement and expansion with more time and resources.

-The findings highlight how even neutral-sounding journalistic language actively constructs borders of inclusion and exclusion.
+Future iterations could incorporate multilingual corpora, visual framing analysis, or audience reception studies to deepen the findings.
+Nonetheless, this work has been a rewarding opportunity to bridge computational methods with sociolinguistic theory, showing how the two can be brought together to interrogate questions of fairness, bias, and human recognition in media discourse.
 ---

 ## Acknowledgments